top of page

 We are finally in the 1950s!
 The Golden Era of science fiction cinema.

-Although the 1950s are known for may B Movies The Thing from Another World was produced (and possibly directed) but the very famous Howard Hawks and came from RKO which was a big name studio at this time.
+Although the 1950s are known for may B Movies The Thing from Another World was produced (and possibly directed) by the very famous Howard Hawks and came from RKO which was a big name studio at this time.

 The Experts